agatapaluch/DAV_project/README.md

 Project for Data analysis and visualization that shows statistics, trends and predictions for COVID-19 pandemic in the United States of America.

-This projects presents a comprehensive data analysis and visualization of COVID-19 infection and death rates, vaccination trends, hospitalization occupancy and lockdown orders at both national and state levels.
+This projects presents a comprehensive data analysis and visualization of COVID-19 infection and death rates, vaccination trends, hospitalization occupancy lockdown orders and economic indicators at both national and state levels.
 It also highlights the difference between forecasted infection rates and actual COVID-19 data.

 ## Included plots: